redpanda-data/redpanda-examples/README.md

 #### Docker-stats

 Need to monitor your local machine in real time?
 This example publishes your `docker stats` to Redpanda.
 Written in Python, this is an out-of-the box solution to see when your Docker containers over-use their resources.
-[See full example here](https://github.com/deephaven-examples/redpanda-docker-stats)
+See full example here: [deephaven-examples/redpanda-docker-stats](https://github.com/deephaven-examples/redpanda-docker-stats).

 #### Stock Market

 Want to monitor updating stock market data?
 Or see how to publish multiple topics to Redpanda?
 This example creates tables to see stocks from [dxFeed](https://dxfeed.com/).
-[See full example here](https://github.com/deephaven-examples/redpanda-dxfeed-financial-data)
+See full example here: [deephaven-examples/redpanda-dxfeed-financial-data](https://github.com/deephaven-examples/redpanda-dxfeed-financial-data).